chpc-uofu/OnDemand-info/readme.md

 ### OOD customization

-Following OODs [https://osc.github.io/ood-documentation/master/customization.html](customization) guide, see our [](config directory of this repo).
+Following OODs [customization](https://osc.github.io/ood-documentation/master/customization.html) guide, see our [](config directory of this repo).

 We also have some logos in ```/var/www/ood/public``` that get used by the webpage frontend.

 ### Interactive desktop

 Running a graphical desktop on an interactive node requires VNC and Websockify installed on the compute nodes, and setting up the reverse proxy.
-This is all described at the [https://osc.github.io/ood-documentation/master/app-development/interactive/setup.html](Setup Interactive Apps) help section.
+This is all described at the [Setup Interactive Apps](https://osc.github.io/ood-documentation/master/app-development/interactive/setup.html) help section.

 For us, this also required installing X and desktops on the interactives:
 ```